um-dsp/ProCapture/README.md

 ## Graph Extraction: Extraction Activations of a Neural Network model

-- ` gen_activations.py`: The first step on our characterization approach is to extract activations of the target model `model`.
-Import data and your pretrained model and utilzie the functions in library/generate_activations.py to generate and save the activations
+- ` activations_extractor.py`: The first step for our characterization approach is to extract activations of the target model `model`.
+It takes the following parameters :
-  To Use activaiton generation file use the CLI with the following parameters :

 - **Dataset Name**: cifar10 | mnist | cuckoo |ember <br />
 - **Pre-Trained Model Name** : cifar10_1 |cuckoo_1 | Ember_2 | mnist_1 | mnist_2 | mnist_3 <br />